YUCHINGHUANG0920/Analysis-of-Water-Consumption-in-NYC/README.md

 #### 5. Serving Data:
 Once the data warehouse is established, we can use Tableau as a visualization tool.
 Initially, we established a connection between PostgreSQL and Tableau to generate different charts.

-The final charts are linked here: [insert link].
+The final charts are linked here: https://public.tableau.com/views/AnalysisofWaterConsumption/Dashboard1?:language=en-US&publish=yes&:sid=&:display_count=n&:origin=viz_share_link

 Insights from the charts:
 1. Although Manhattan has the highest total water consumption, this may be due to a larger number of data rather than the actual highest water usage.
 Therefore, analyzing based on average daily consumption is more appropriate.